-The RTA may also contribute an additional amount (to be determined each year) to each employee's 457 contribution based on the table below.
+The RTA will also contribute an additional amount to each employee's 457 contribution based on the table below.
 Complete details of the 457 plan are described in the Summary Plan Description, and Human Resources can provide more information about the 457 plan.

 Service Time Employer Contribution

 First year 2.00%

+•

 Second year 2.20%

 Third year 2.42%

 Fourth year 2.66%

 Fifth year 2.93%

 Sixth year 3.22%

 Seventh + years 3.54%

+icture is based on years in the eligible position

-^{}The structure is based on years in the eligible position
+The structure is based on years in the eligible position